sachinkr91/api-rest-meetings/libs/java/docs/MeetingApi.md

 <a name="dialoutPstn"></a>
 # **dialoutPstn**
-> List&lt;DialoutPstn&gt; dialoutPstn(userId, numericMeetingId, payloadDialout)
+> DialoutPstn dialoutPstn(userId, numericMeetingId, payloadDialout)

 Dialout via PSTN

-Places a PSTN call to a user to join meeting.
+Places a PSTN call to a user to join meeting. **Note:** call this API using a meeting access token

 ### Example
 ```java